GilbertoCunha/ParallelComputing/Trabalho1/README.md

 |          |   1000000   |      10     | 647579369472 | 600015110144 |   1.079   |  15689291984 (1.47%) | 155757616 |
 |  v1.21v  |   1000000   |     100     |  33220055040 |  60013502464 |   0.554   |    458925095 (0.60%) |   8025817 |
 |          |   1000000   |    1000     |   2857289216 |   6013846016 |   0.475   |     17815677 (0.26%) |    684138 |

+v1.3: This version uses the functions "bucket_sort" with the functions "distributeBuckets1" and "mergesort".
+    - Uses merge sort instead of bubble sort

 |----------|-------------|-------------|--------------|--------------|-----------|----------------------|-----------|
 |          |   1000000   |       10    | 622653472768 | 625025351680 |   0.996   |  15627398426 (1.29%) | 148922752 |